WUWM

-WUWM (89.7 FM, "Milwaukee's NPR") is a non-commercial, listener-supported public radio station in Milwaukee, Wisconsin.
+WUWM (89.7 FM, "Milwaukee's NPR") is a non-commercial radio station in Milwaukee, Wisconsin.
 It is owned and operated by the University of Wisconsin–Milwaukee with the license held by the Board of Regents of the University of Wisconsin System.
-A unit of the UW-Milwaukee College of Letters and Science, the station's studios and offices are on the seventh floor of Chase Tower in Downtown Milwaukee.
+A unit of the UW-Milwaukee College of Letters and Science, the station's studios and offices are on the seventh floor of Chase Tower on Wisconsin Avenue near Water Street in Downtown Milwaukee.

 WUWM is a Class B FM station, with an effective radiated power (ERP) of 13,500 watts.
 The transmitter is atop the WITI TV Tower in Shorewood.

 Programming

 WUWM airs programs such as Morning Edition, All Things Considered, Fresh Air, 1A, On Point, Marketplace and Here and Now from National Public Radio (NPR), Public Radio International and American Public Media.
 It also carries the BBC World Service overnight.

 WUWM is the largest NPR member in the state that is not part of the statewide Wisconsin Public Radio network.
 WPR operates a station in Greater Milwaukee, Delafield-licensed WHAD.
 For the better part of its history, WUWM has purposely avoided duplicating weekend programming with WHAD.
 However, in May 2024, as part of a major realignment of WPR's stations, WHAD now features the WPR Music network around the clock (with the WPR News network now exclusive to its HD Radio subchannel), leaving WUWM as the sole outlet for NPR news and talk in Milwaukee.

 Each weekday, WUWM has an hour of local interviews and call-ins called Lake Effect.
 It is heard at noon and repeated most nights at 8 p.m.
 WUWM has periodic fundraisers on the air and appeals for donations on its website.
 WUWM also airs some weekend music shows, and until his retirement in April 2024, carried a weekly adult album alternative program hosted by longtime Milwaukee radio personality (and early WUWM staff member) Bob Reitman called It's Alright Ma, It's Only Music.